Clark Township, Atchison County, Missouri: Geography

 The streams of Cow Branch, Old Channel Nishnabotna River, and Rock Creek run through this township.
-It contains four cemeteries: Beck, Corning, Mount Hope, and Pleasant Ridge.
+It contains five cemeteries: Beck, English Grove, Milton, Mount Hope, and Pleasant Ridge.

 Deroin Bend Island, an island of the Missouri River, is partly located in the southwesternmost portion of the township but is mostly located in Lincoln Township, Holt County.

 Transportation

 Clark Township contains one airport, Steele Airport.

+Major highways

+The following highways travel through the township: